 77-5726.
 Credits; use; refund claims; procedures; interest; appointment of purchasing agent; protest; appeal.
 (1)(a) The credits prescribed in section 77-5725 for a year shall be established by filing the forms required by the Tax Commissioner with the income tax return for the taxable year which includes the end of the year the credits were earned.
 The credits may be used and shall be applied in the order in which they were first allowed.
-The credits may be used after any other nonrefundable credits to reduce the taxpayer's income tax liability imposed by sections 77-2714 to 77-27,135.
+The credits may be used after any other nonrefundable credits to reduce the taxable year which includes by sections 77-2714 to 77-27,135.
 Credits may be used beginning with the taxable year which includes December 31 of the year the required minimum levels were reached.
 The last year for which credits may be used is the taxable year which includes December 31 of the last year of the carryover period.
 Any decision on how part of the credit is applied shall not limit how the remaining credit could be applied under this section.

-(b) The taxpayer may use the credit provided in subsection (3) of section 77-5725 to reduce the taxpayer's income tax withholding employer or payor tax liability under section 77-2756 or 77-2757 to the extent such liability is attributable to the number of new employees at the project, excluding any compensation in excess of one million dollars paid to any one employee during the year.
-The taxpayer may use the credit provided in subsection (4) of section 77-5725 to reduce the taxpayer's income tax withholding employer or payor tax liability under section 77-2756 or 77-2757 to the extent such liability is attributable to all employees employed at the project, other than base-year employees and excluding any compensation in excess of one million dollars paid to any one employee during the year.
+(b) The taxpayer may use the credit provided in subsection (3) of section $\underline{77-5725}$ to reduce the taxpayer's income tax withholding employer or payor tax liability under section $\underline{77-2756}$ or $\underline{77-2757}$ to the extent such liability is attributable to the number of new employees at the project, excluding any compensation in excess of one million dollars paid to any one employee during the year.
+The taxpayer may use the credit provided in subsection (4) of section $\underline{77-5725}$ to reduce the taxpayer's income tax withholding employer or payor tax liability under section $\underline{77-2756}$ or $\underline{77-2756}$ to reduce the taxpayer's income tax withholding employees employed at the project, other than base-year employees and excluding any compensation in excess of one million dollars paid to any one employees and excluding any compensation in excess of one million dollars paid to any one employees and excluding any compensation in excess of one million dollars paid to any one employee during the year.
 To the extent of the credit used, such withholding shall not constitute public funds or state tax revenue and shall not constitute a trust fund or be owned by the state.
-The use by the taxpayer of the credit shall not change the amount that otherwise would be reported by the taxpayer to the employee under section 77-2754 as income tax withheld and shall not reduce the amount that otherwise would be allowed by the state as a refundable credit on an employee's income tax return as income tax withheld under section 77-2755.
+The use by the taxpayer of the credit shall not change the amount that otherwise would be reported by the taxpayer to the employee under section $\underline{77-2754}$ as income tax withheld and shall not reduce the amount that otherwise would be allowed by the state as a refundable credit on an employee's income tax return as income tax withheld under section $\underline{77-2755}$.